Make Your Own Playdough

 - If too dry add a bit more water.

-See the notes below for a variety of options on when to add the food dye and/or flavor extracts for scents.
+- See the notes below for a variety of options on when to add the food dye and/or flavor extracts for scents.
+If you want to try multiple dyes or extracts you can divide it up now.

 - Keep colorless.
 I've also kept it white on purpose and had my toddler color it with felt pens.
 She jabs it mostly but older kids, and parents, can create masterpieces with the playdough and then color them.
 We've enjoyed coloring butterflies.
 I can also see making a flat circle and coloring the pizza toppings.
 When you ball the playdough up when you're done it looks really cool marbled and each time you see different color variations.